Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Create Issuance Asset Range Proof

 When creating a confidential issuance, the first step is to construct the rest of the input commitment and input witness, including an asset issuance choice for each asset that one wants to include in the anonymity set.
-The issuance key for each asset should be extracted from the issuance programs.
-(Issuance programs that support confidential issuance should have a branch that uses `CHECKISSUANCE` to check for a confidential issuance key.)
+The issuance key for each asset should be extracted from the [issuance programs](blockhain.md#program).
+(Issuance programs that support confidential issuance should have a branch that checks use of the correct issuance key using `ISSUANCEKEY` instruction.)

 **Inputs:**